chairbender/consenscia/README.md

  * Make it easy to scale

 Single page application.
-consider services oriented architecture.
-"Onion-style" Need to figure out frontend, backend, and DB.
+Start with simple, shortsighted architecture
 Frontend:
 ReactJS.
 Haven't used it but the idea appeals to me.
 Backend:
 Java because it's familiar.
 DB:
 NoSQL to start with.

+For future, consider:
+consider services oriented architecture.
+"Onion-style" Outer services, firehose, inner services.